The Proof

 - Creative stress-testing: Before presenting, check whether the creative actually serves the strategy it claims to serve.

-- Pitch comparison: Import a completed pitch and compare the decoded strategy against it.
+- Pitch comparison: Import a completed pitch and compare the analysed strategy against it.
 Find gaps before the client does.

 How It Works

-Provide brand identity: name, industry, and region.
-Optionally add a brand description, client name, competitors, and website.
+Provide organisation details: name, industry, and region.
+Optionally add an organisation description, client name, competitors, and website.

 You can also import from a completed pitch to pre-fill fields and enable comparison mode.

-Upload materials that explain the brand: guidelines, strategy documents, campaign history, market research.
-These enrich the AI's understanding of the brand and improve decode accuracy.
+Upload materials that explain the organisation: communications guidelines, strategy documents, campaign history, stakeholder research.
+These enrich the AI's understanding of the organisation and improve analysis accuracy.
 Up to 5 files.

-When you click "Validate Brand", the tool checks two things:
+When you click "Validate Organisation", the tool checks two things:

 | Check | What Happens |